Above: Pocha and Guillermina at Ecoparque Mendoza

 Will they be traveling in the same container?

 For their own safety, Pocha and Guillermina will not be traveling in the same container.
 Before their road trip, they will be trained to go into different transport containers and be separated for short periods of time initially, then extending the time as training progresses.

 Can they lie down during transport?

 Elephants do not lie down during their transport journey.
 They are able to lean on the back gate and sidewalls of the container during travel to support their weight.
 There is a camera mounted inside the container that helps us to keep an eye on their comfort level throughout the duration of the trip.

 People often express concern for elephants having to stand for an extended period of time during rescues, but it is important to know that many elephants in captivity don’t lay down for years.
 Pocha and Guillermina’s past caregivers have not seen either of them lie down, and there are no physical signs that they do.
 Some elephants hesitate to lie down, because it puts them in a vulnerable position, either with other elephants or caregivers they may not trust.
 An elephant may not be able to stand back up due to a physical ailment, or because their enclosure simply does not allow.
 So it is certainly not unnatural for an elephant to stand for a long time in captivity.

 Why aren’t you flying Pocha and Guillermina?

 In addition, the takeoff and landing of an airplane can be stressful for an elephant.
-While they generally do well on the road because many of them have been transported this way due to a life lived on the road.
+Most generally do well on the road, because many of them have been transported this way throughout their lives.

-While we can’t fly, we do have the good fortune of the escort of a wonderful police team who make road travel as easy as possible.
+While we can’t fly, we do have the good fortune of a wonderful police escort team who make road travel as easy as possible.
 They watch over our caravan and ensure our safety and smooth sailing every step of the way.
-With two cars, the police will send one ahead to handle the red tape of the next border checkpoint, so that when our team arrives, they barely have to stop.
+The police provide two cars, sending one ahead of the caravan to handle the red tape of the next border checkpoint.
+That way, when our team arrives, they barely have to stop.